 Side Sleeping

-Sleeping on your side can truly do wonders for your health.
-It encourages a better alignment for your spine and is the least likely sleep position to cause back pain, especially when you prop yourself with pillows.
+Sleeping on your side can indeed do wonders for your health.
+It encourages a better alignment for your spine and is the most minor likely sleep position to cause back pain, especially when you prop yourself with pillows.
 Plus, side sleeping may also help alleviate heartburn and snoring.
 This makes it a particularly good choice for:

 1. Older People